 Kandol never knew it, but the Harnae weren’t persuaded to leave entirely by his oratorical skill.
 They’d had another visitor to the grove earlier in the form of Kandol’s brother, Nammath.
 The Forest Elf, as the Dark Ones called the one-armed warrior, had come a calling beforehand and told the Harnae to expect his brother and to listen to what he’d say.
 Tarik told me all this later, over shots of his favorite brandy.
 Despite everything, the Harnae might have stayed in the grove if not for Ren.
-Kandol brought his friend with him to the grove.
-The little rabbit hopped out of Kandol’s pocket and when Nim saw him, she took it as a sign that she, Atar and Harrah were meant to leave the grove, and once Nim made up her mind, Atar and Harrah inevitably came around to her way of thinking.
+Kandol brought his friend with him to the grove and the little rabbit promptly hopped out of Kandol’s pocket.
+When Nim saw him, she took it as a sign that she, Atar and Harrah were meant to leave the grove.
+Once Nim made up her mind, Atar and Harrah inevitably came around to her way of thinking.

-With their help, the siege at Nammovalle was broken and Morkanis the god-brute vanquished.
-Then Numra Rekindled the Suns and day returned to the world, breaking the unending night.
-For their efforts, Lillandra rewarded the Harnae with a gift card they could redeem for that whatever they most wanted, and that is how Tarik came to be born.
+With their help, the siege at Nammovalle was broken and Morkanis the God-Brute vanquished.
+Then Numra Rekindled the Suns and light returned to the world, breaking the unending night.
+For their efforts, Lillandra rewarded the Harnae with a gift card they could redeem for whatever they most wanted, and that is how Tarik came to be born.